basho/yokozuna/docs/CONCEPTS.md

 --------------------

 Analysis is the process of breaking apart (analyzing) text into a stream of tokens.
-Solr allows many different methods of analysis.
-This is important because different field values may represent different types of data.
-For data like unique identifiers, dates, and categories you want to index the value verbatim.
-It shouldn't be analyzed at all.
-For text like product summaries or a blog post you want to split the value into individual words so that they may be queried individually.
-You may also want to remove common words, lowercase words, or performing stemming.
+Solr allows many different methods of analysis, a fact made important because different field values may represent different types of data.
+For data like unique identifiers, dates, and categories you want to index the value verbatim -- it shouldn't be analyzed at all.
+For text like product summaries, or a blog post, you want to split the value into individual words so that they may be queried individually.
+You may also want to remove common words, lowercase words, or perform stemming.
 This is the process of _analysis_.

-Solr provides many different field types which analyze data in different ways.
-Custom analyzer chains may be built by stringing together XML in the schema file.
-This allows custom analysis for each field.
+Solr provides many different field types which analyze data in different ways, and custom analyzer chains may be built by stringing together XML in the schema file, allowing custom analysis for each field.
 For more information on analysis see the
 [Solr 4.4 reference guide][solr440-ref].